milewdev/TinyMock.doc/README.md

 - All html, css, and svg files are in the root directory of the project.
-Tried putting these files in subdirectories (pages/, styles/, and images/) and while this worked locally it caused grief on GitHub (result was a page 404 and no error messages or emails).
+Tried putting these files in subdirectories (pages/, styles/, and images/) and while this worked locally it caused grief on GitHub (result was a page 404 and no error messages or error emails).

 - If you wish to modify the Vagrantfile, it is best to do so on the host machine (~/work/TinyMockJS.doc/Vagrantfile) so that you can easily do an edit/vagrant up/vagrant destroy cycle.
 Once you have finished making